Special Education Programs and Funding - Independent Schools

 |Whytecliff Agile Learning Centre (Burnaby)||2016/2017|

-The Ministry of Education will review the SES School policy in 2018/2019.
-Until then, no new independent schools are expected to be designated.
+The Ministry of Education may review the Special Education School policy in the future.
+No new Special Education Schools are currently being designated.

 Additional Special Education Supports